 (b) for the calendar year 2010 and each subsequent calendar year, 1 January in that calendar year;

+restricted certificate (property management) means a certificate of registration that is subject to a special condition restricting the sales representative to property management transactions only;

+restricted certificate (sales) means a certificate of registration that is subject to a special condition restricting the sales representative to sales transactions only;

+unrestricted certificate means a certificate of registration that is neither a restricted certificate (property management) nor a restricted certificate (sales);

 working day means a day that is not a Saturday, Sunday, public holiday or public service holiday.

+(2) In these regulations a reference to the examinations required to be passed for the conferral of a particular degree or qualification is a reference to the examinations that are or were required to be passed for the conferral of that degree or qualification at any time when it is or was conferred.

+(3) In these regulations a reference to a registered qualification, a training package or a module of a training package is a reference to a registered qualification, training package or module of a training package that is —

+(a) recorded on the National Register on Vocational Education and Training managed by the Department of Education, Skills and Employment of the Commonwealth; and

+(b) provided by a registered training provider.

 [Regulation 2 inserted: Gazette 25 Jun 1996 p.
 2918; amended: Gazette 7 Feb 2003 p.
 385; 28 Dec 2007 p.
 6403-4; 17 Apr 2009 p.
 1319-21; 30 Jun 2011 p.
 2671; 24 Dec 2019 p.
 4417-18; SL 2020/196 r.
-56.]
+56; SL 2020/209 r.
+4.]

 [3.
 Deleted: Gazette 30 Jun 2011 p.
 2669.]